OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Study 2: Using Generative AI Probes to Achieve Learning Goals for OSINT Investigation

 Participants used ChatGPT to develop tailored recommendations for non-technical small business owners.
 Prompting techniques included asking ChatGPT to structure recommendations into a table and develop a timeline for implementing these actions to present information professionally.

 ChatGPT helped present supporting data for reports and generate recommendations.
 Participants found it difficult to identify the most relevant actions from a large number of recommendations.
 Similar to previous challenges, ChatGPT and custom GPTs often failed to generate specific and actionable recommendations tailored to the unique needs of a given situation, sometimes refusing a detailed analysis for being out of scope or unethical.
-Participants wanted support in creating data visualizations for recommendations, such as Gantt charts, to better illustrate timelines and implementation strategies.